syncfusion-content/javascript-docs/js/PivotChart/Multiple-Axis.md

 # Multiple Axis

 You can split the pivot chart and its area into multiple panes to draw multiple series with multiple axes.
-Additional vertical/ horizontal axis in pivot chart can be created by [`axes`](/api/js/ejpivotchart#members:axes) property.
+Additional vertical/horizontal axis in the pivot chart can be created by the [`axes`](/api/js/ejpivotchart#members:axes) property.

-Before rendering multiple axis in pivot chart, you should know some important properties of axes and series of pivot chart.
+Before rendering multiple axis in the pivot chart, you should know some important properties of axes and series of the pivot chart.

-### Properties of Axes
+### Properties of axes

 * **rowIndex**: Specifies the index of the row where the axis is associated.
 * **columnIndex**: Specifies the index of the column where the axis is associated.
 * **opposedPosition**: Specifies whether to render the axis at the opposite side of its default position.
-* **labelFormat**: Custom formatting for axis label and supports all standard formatting type of numerical and date time values.
+* **labelFormat**: Provides custom formatting for axis label and supports all standard formatting type of numerical and date time values.
 * **title**: You can customize the title of the axis by the following properties.
        * **enableTrim**: Specifies whether to trim the axis title when it exceeds the chart area or the maximum width of the title.
-       * **maximumTitleWidth**: Maximum width of the title, when the title exceeds this width, the title gets trimmed, when enableTrim is true.
+       * **maximumTitleWidth**: When the title exceeds the maximum width, the title gets trimmed by setting enableTrim to true.
        * **visible**: Controls the visibility of the axis title.
 * **name**: Unique name of the axis.
 To associate an axis with the series, you have to set this name to the xAxisName/yAxisName property of the series.

 To know more about axes properties, [`Click Here`](https://help.syncfusion.com/api/js/ejchart#members:axes)

-### Properties of Series
+### Properties of series

-* **xAxisName**: Specifies the name of the x-axis that has to be associated with this series.
+* **xAxisName**: Specifies the name of the X-axis that has to be associated with this series.
 Add an axis instance with this name to axes collection.
-* **yAxisName**: Specifies the name of the y-axis that has to be associated with this series.
+* **yAxisName**: Specifies the name of the Y-axis that has to be associated with this series.
 Add an axis instance with this name to axes collection.

-## Customizing Axes at row index of zero
+## Customizing axes at row index of zero
 You can customize the axes in the primary pivot chart itself.
-To achieve this you should give the following properties.
+To achieve this, you should give the following properties:

 {% highlight javascript %}